okonomichiyaki/supercat/04-administration.md

 ✦ Can bot Tax to <ins>contend</ins> a declared ambition?

-✦ Can bot Repair to neutralize control of loyal city or take control of rival city?
+✦ Can bot Repair ships to neutralize control of a loyal building or take control of a rival building?

 ✦ Can bot Tax a rival city and take captives?